 There are regular buses from Kathmandu to Tansen – 296 km from Kathmandu via Butwal and about 324 km from Kathmandu via Pokhara.
 You can take a scheduled flight from Kathmandu to Pokhara or Bhairahawa and then drive to Tansen.
 Tansen is conveniently near Lumbini, the birthplace of Lord Buddha, and the ever-popular tourist hangout of Pokhara.
 It is about 3-4 hours drive from either of these cities.

 There are a number of best to moderate hotels and lodges in Tansen to suit everyone’s budget and requirements.
 They are clean and the staff in most hotels is welcoming.
-Excellent Nepali meals are served in the modern-looking restaurants and some also serve continental cuisine.
+Excellent Nepali meals are served in modern-looking restaurants and some also serve continental cuisine.